FynnMP/fun_learning/README.md

 **Showroom:**

 Once you have bought items you do not have to worry about losing them once you close the menu.
-Your earned money as well as any bought items is saved and will be availble for you to use once you decide to continue learning with our project.
+Your earned money as well as any bought items is saved and will be availble for you to use once you decide to continue studying with our project.

 # How to run